ErrolNtetha/ErrolNtetha/README.md

 <p align="left"> <a href="https://twitter.com/errolrsa_" target="blank"><img src="https://img.shields.io/twitter/follow/errolrsa_?logo=twitter&style=for-the-badge" alt="errolrsa_" /></a> </p> -->

-- 🔭 I’m currently working on freelance website.
+- 🔭 I’m currently working on an ambitious project, <a href="https://tedcrunch.vercel.app" target="blank"> Tedcrunch</a>.
-- 🌱 I’m currently learning ReactJS & TypeScript
+- 🌱 I’m currently learning mobile development using React Native.
-- 👯 I’m looking to collaborate on any ReactJS project.
+- 👯 I’m looking to collaborate on any React.js or Next.js project.
-- 🤔 I’m looking for help with NextJS.
+- <!-- 🤔 I’m looking for help with NextJS. -->
 - 💬 Ask me about anything around Web Development
 - 📫 How to reach me: <a href="www.linkedin.com/in/errolrsa" target="blank"> LinkedIn </a>